Thai protesters target ministries, threaten stock exchange

 "In the next two or three days we must close every government office," Suthep told a crowd of supporters.
 "If we cannot, we will restrict the movements of the prime minister and other ministers.
 We will start by cutting water and electricity to their homes.
 I suggest they evacuate their children."

-Groups of demonstrators marched peacefully from their seven big protest camps to ministries, the customs office, the planning agency and other state bodies on Tuesday, aiming to paralyze the workings of government.
+Groups of demonstrators marched peacefully from their seven big protest camps to ministries, the customs office, the planning agency and other state bodies on Tuesday, aiming to paralyse the workings of government.

 A student group allied to Suthep's People's Democratic Reform Committee (PDRC) threatened to attack the stock exchange, with faction leader Nitithorn Lamlua telling supporters on Monday it represented "a wicked capitalist system that provided the path for Thaksin to become a billionaire".